Hal Bernson: Ethics

 In 1992, it was reported that the California Fair Political Practices Commission had opened "five separate inquiries into charges of various improprieties against Bernson, but each time closed its files without formal charges" being made.

 The city's Ethics Commission found in 1994 that Bernson had failed to disclose the source of $11,000 in campaign contributions made by a private company and ordered him to repay the funds.
 While rejecting the commission's authority requiring him to repay the money, he said he would donate an equal sum to the police in his district.

 In 1997, Bernson ended a two-year battle with the Ethics Commission by paying a $1,500 fine levied against him for spending $1,140 in officeholder account funds to buy season tickets to the Hollywood Bowl.
 The account is funded by lobbyists and supporters and can be used only on expenses related to serving and communicating with constituents.
 It was the first case of its kind brought against an elected official since the commission was created in 1990.

 Later the same year, the Ethics Commission rejected a Bernson request to let his staff use Hollywood Bowl tickets that were intended for poor and disabled constituents, after about a hundred of them were left unused because residents who had asked for the complimentary passes never claimed them.

 Three years later, the Ethics Commission and Bernson agreed that he would pay a $3,000 fine "for improperly accepting an excess amount of free legal services from the law firm of City Hall lobbyist Neil Papiano," who had represented Bernson in the Hollywood Bowl case.
 The law firm was also fined.

 In 2001, he agreed that he would pay fines of $18,500 for accepting campaign contributions that exceeded legal limits.
 "There is no evidence that the violations were committed intentionally or willfully," a written agreement stipulated.

 Travel expenses

 An investigative feature by the Times found in April 1990 that Bernson was the "top travel spender" in City Hall, having paid out $120,622 of his campaign funds in three years for trips to places like Louisiana, Hawaii, Israel and Italy, in the latter two of which he and his wife stayed in "luxury hotels."
 Other trips were made by the couple to Paris, Hong Kong, London, Beijing, British Columbia, New York, Seattle, Boston and Carmel, California.
-He said the trips were proper and enabled him to do a better job as a councilman.
+He said the trips were proper and enabled him to do a better job as a councilmember.